enragedsweat/webpassword/README.md

 # webpassword

-currently under development and not working completely
+currently under development and not fully working.